Home

 Kittens and young cats are easily affected by loose stools – their digestive systems are still developing and they get stomach upsets and 'the runs' much more quickly than adult cats.

-It's important to take this seriously if there are any other signs of illness like vomiting, sluggishness, or dull, glazed eyes, and particularly if your pet has stopped drinking water.
+It's important to take this seriously if there are any other signs of illness like vomiting, sluggishness, or dull, glazed eyes, and especially if your pet has stopped drinking any water.

 Diarrhea can lead to kittens becoming dehydrated.
 If this becomes severe it will, at best, need veterinary treatment, and at worst, might lead to the death of your cat.